-We recognize our society — through its laws, institutional structures, and customs — has privileged some social groups while systematically disadvantaging and disenfranchising others.
+We recognize that our society — through its laws, institutional structures, and customs — has privileged some social groups while systematically disadvantaging and disenfranchising others.
 Even as we struggle to end these practices, we recognize that day-to-day life for members of these disadvantaged groups can be hurtful and exhausting.

 How does identity-based housing help counter oppression?

-Asian Heritage, Enfield 57 (four singles) and 58 (four singles) The Asian Heritage Mod is for those who identify with having Asian Heritage.
+The Asian Heritage Mod is for those who identify with having Asian heritage.
 What makes this mod unique is a shared culture, often shared languages, and shared experiences.
 It’s a space where people don’t have to explain who they are or where they’re coming from.
 The current residents of the Asian Heritage Mod are people who really want to live in a space based on this aspect of their identity.

-Students of Color, Enfield 52 (six singles) The Students of Color Mod (SOC) is for students who identify as people of color.
-The SOC Mod values communication, respect, community, self-awareness, and cleanliness, and an overall love for people of color, their bodies, and their experiences.
+The Students of Color Mod is for students who identify as people of color.
+This mod values communication, respect, community, self-awareness, and cleanliness, and an overall love for people of color, their bodies, and their experiences.
 Students here have created a communal identity, with shared food, shared apartment items, and an overall sense of each other and their needs.

-Women of Color, Enfield 60 (four singles) The Women of Color Mod is one of the oldest identity-based housing communities on campus.
-Residents have remarked that: “We believe in fostering a supportive body built on foundations of sisterhood and cultural values.
+The Women of Color Mod is one of the oldest identity-based housing communities on campus.
+Residents have remarked: “We believe in fostering a supportive body built on foundations of sisterhood and cultural values.
 As young women of color in a predominately white institution, we find value in our relationship within our ecosystem and our different cultural perspectives.
 It is one of our objectives to create a safe home for young women to speak, be heard, and have a meaningful presence on this campus.
-As sisters we lean on each other throughout the tough times, and we take pride in taking care of each other.”
+As sisters, we lean on each other throughout the tough times, and we take pride in taking care of each other.”